See Credit Details Below

 Why You Should Attend

-Lawyers and others are experimenting as never before with new forms of law practice, new business arrangements between lawyers and others, and new vehicles for the delivery of legal services, many of which do not involve lawyers at all.
+Lawyers and others are experimenting as never before with new forms of law practices, new business arrangements between lawyers and others, and new vehicles for the delivery of legal services, many of which do not involve lawyers at all.
 Among lawyers, the innovators include solos, small firms, and big firms.
-This program examines issues surrounding NewLaw - purely online delivery of legal services by lawyers through virtual law firms, especially relevant now during COVID-19 times.
+This program examines issues surrounding NewLaw – purely online delivery of legal services by lawyers through virtual law firms, and its intersection with artificial intelligence (“AI”).
 Online document-preparation and para-professional services, with and without lawyer involvement.
 Service companies that provide everything but the lawyers to a law firm.
 Sophisticated client-lawyer matching and legal-services bidding sites.
 Do-it-yourself tools provided by law firms to clients and even non-clients.
 Dangers lurk all around – from great variation in rules among jurisdictions to licensure restrictions to restrictions on fee-sharing, ownership of law practices and law firms by those who are not lawyers, and the unauthorized practice of law (UPL).

 What You Will Learn

-- You will also take a closer look at UPL and the supervision of non-lawyers, fees and trust accounting and the ethics of advertising and marketing.
+- Take a closer look at the perils of fee-sharing with non-lawyers, the ethics of multi-jurisdictional practice, UPL and the supervision of non-lawyers, and the ethics of advertising and marketing.

 Who Should Attend